-I have worked with authors for more than three decades.
-I have also worked with speakers, recording artists, and other creatives.
+As a publishing executive, I worked with authors for more than three decades.
+I’ve also worked with speakers, recording artists, designers, and other creatives.
 I have had the privilege of working with the best—and the challenge of enduring the worst.
-Ninety percent fall somewhere in the middle.
+What separates the two?

-What separates them is not talent.
-Surely, this plays a role.
-But it doesn’t fully explain why some creatives with marginal talent become successful and others with extraordinary talent never really make it.
+The easy answer is the wrong one.
+It’s not talent.
+Talent definitely plays a role.
+But it doesn’t explain why some creatives with marginal skill become successful and others with extraordinary abilities never really make it.
 (I could name names, but I would get myself in trouble on both counts!)

 Instead, I think the determining factor is to be found in how they think.
-Successful creatives think differently than unsuccessful ones.
+Successful creatives cultivate a different mindset than unsuccessful ones.
 This is evident in seven ways.

-- Successful creatives seek help.
-While the best creatives accept ultimate responsibility for the outcome, they enroll everyone they can to help them succeed.
-They understand they can’t do it alone.
-As a result, they build a world-class team around them.
-They are constantly asking, “Who else can I enroll to help get me where I want to go.”
+Successful creatives seek help.
+While the best creatives accept ultimate responsibility for the outcome, they enroll others to help them succeed.
+They know they can’t do it alone.
+As a result, they build world-class teams and don’t hog the credit.
+They happily shine the spotlight on their teammates.
+They are constantly asking, “Who else can I enroll to help get me where I want to go?”